Press Room

 While we're based in and do much of our work in Connecticut, our team frequently consults with other states - including TX, NV, MN, OR, LA, CA, and many others - to share our expertise.

-CHDI regularly publishes issue briefs, policy briefs, reports, analysis, fact sheets, and other products on topics related to our areas of expertise to help bridge the gaps between research, policy, and practice in children's behavioral health - and inform the public.
+CHDI regularly publishes issue briefs, policy briefs, reports, analysis, fact sheets, and other products on topics related to our areas of expertise to help bridge gaps between research, policy, and practice in children's behavioral health - and inform the public.

 CHDI is happy to provide downloadable versions of its logo for use by the media, funders, and partners.